April fool (n.)

-1680s; April-gowk (from Old Norse gaukr "a cuckoo") is a northern variant.
+1680s; see April + fool (n.).
+April-gowk (from Old Norse gaukr "a cuckoo") is a northern variant.
 April Fool's Day customs of sending people on false errands seem to have come to England from France late 17c.; originally All Fool's Day (1712).
 In Cumberland, Westmorland and northern parts of Lancashire and Yorkshire, however, May 1 was the day for hoaxing, and the fool was a May gosling.
-That custom was first attested 1791.
+That custom is attested by 1791.